Causal Claims in Economics: Validating information retrieval

 \subsection{Validation with the Plausibly Exogenous Galore Dataset}

-To further validate our information retrieval methods, we compared our data on causal claims with an external dataset, the Plausibly Exogenous Galore dataset\footnote{The Plausibly Exogenous Galore dataset is a curated list of plausibly exogenous variations in the empirical economics literature, maintained by Sangmin S. Oh.
+To further validate extracted claim content, we compare our outputs to the Plausibly Exogenous Galore benchmark\footnote{The Plausibly Exogenous Galore dataset is a curated list of plausibly exogenous variations in the empirical economics literature, maintained by Sangmin S. Oh.
 Available at \url{https://www.notion.so/1a897b8106ca44eeaf31dcd5ae5a61b1?v=ff7dc75862c6427eb4243e91836e077e}.}.
-This dataset includes entries for 1,435 papers (as of August 2024), each with the main Left-Hand Side (LHS) and Right-Hand Side (RHS) variables, as well as the primary source of exogenous variation, as identified by authors and contributors.
-Unlike our dataset, which captures causal claims at the paper-claim level, the Plausibly Exogenous Galore dataset records information at the paper level, often focusing on key variables rather than the complete knowledge graph of causes, effects, and sources.

-We matched 485 papers from our dataset to entries in the Plausibly Exogenous Galore dataset using exact and fuzzy title matching.
-To facilitate a meaningful comparison, we aggregated our data at the paper level by concatenating all causes, effects, and sources of exogenous variation.
-This resulted in structured phrases: “The causes are: <cause>; <cause>; ...” for causes, “The effects are: <effect>; <effect>; ...” for effects, and “The source(s) of exogenous variation are: <source>; <source>; ...” for sources.
-Similarly, the Plausibly Exogenous Galore data was formatted as “The cause is: <RHS>” for the RHS (cause), “The effect is: <LHS>” for the LHS (effect), and “The source(s) of exogenous variation are: <source of exogenous variation>.”

-Using OpenAI's \texttt{text-embedding-3-large} embeddings model, we generated embeddings for each component separately (causes, effects, and sources of exogenous variation) and calculated cosine similarity scores for each component between our data and the Plausibly Exogenous Galore dataset.
-We computed the average, minimum, maximum, median, and standard deviation of these similarities.

-The results (Table \ref{tab:validation_results_plausibly_exo}) show that while cause and effect similarities were moderate, reflecting variability in how these are represented across claims within a paper, the source of exogenous variation achieved a higher similarity score.
-This result supports the reliability of our method for capturing consistent exogenous variation sources, as these tend to vary less across claims.
-These findings reinforce our information retrieval system's ability to align with external validations, particularly for core causal identifiers.
+We aggregate edges to paper-level component text (causes, effects, and exogenous sources) and match papers using the same exact+fuzzy title protocol as above.